horstoeko/multidocumentor/doc/doc.md

 # MultiDocAbstractMarkupService

-_Service class which renders the markup_
+_Basic Service class which renders the markup_

 ## Summary